ffAudio/ffAudio.github.io/developer/whitelabel.md

 Sometimes while working as an Audio Engineer, you come back to a specific workflow or combination of plugins.
 We offer to create this workflow into a plugin of your own.
 Either for your personal use or to offer it as a signature series or even a giveaway from your studio.
-Get in touch for further details or a quote.
+Get in touch for further details or a quote: [developer@foleysfinest.com](mailto:developer@foleysfinest.com)